1988 Roy Hobbs in Dodger Blue

 Eckersley gunned down the first two batters with ease and then lost Mike Davis to a walk, though he felt quite secure in his chances with the man on deck, Dave Anderson—a powerless utility player also beat up by injury.
 Little did Eckersley, the A’s—and most Dodgers players, for that matter—realized what Lasorda had up his sleeve.

 Gibson emerged from the clubhouse and limped straight to the plate representing the winning run.
 At first Gibson looked like he didn’t have a chance against Eckersley, barely fouling off the first two pitches and teetering about on his legs after each swing like a newborn deer.
 But Gibson hung tough, fighting off two more foul balls while drawing the count full.
 At that moment, Gibson remembered what advance scout Mel Didier had told him: On 3-2, Eckersley will go with the backdoor slider.

 With all his painful might, Gibson reached out over the plate and pulled it to right field, high, deep—and out—well into the crowded bleachers.
 Dodger Stadium went nuts, and Gibson ended the only remaining suspense when he successfully hobbled around the bases.

 Then there was Hershiser.
-The Dodger ace remained exceptional, throwing a three-hit shutout in Game Two and a complete game, 5-2 victory in the Game Five clincher—all the while matching Gibson’s 1.000 batting average with a single and two doubles in three at-bats.
+The Dodgers ace remained exceptional, throwing a three-hit shutout in Game Two and a complete game, 5-2 victory in the Game Five clincher—all the while matching Gibson’s 1.000 series batting average with a single and two doubles in three at-bats.